 Medicinal CBD for PTSD

 A review published in Frontiers of Neuroscience in 2018 aimed to find a relation between the human endocannabinoid system (ECB system) and using it to discover more effective and tolerable alternatives to treating PTSD.
 The ECB system plays an important role in regulating some bodily functions, especially in the regulation of emotions and is essential for the synaptic processes that determine emotional responses and learning.

 The paper reviews the therapeutic potential of CBD as a treatment for PTSD, which started from the first evidence gathered in animal studies (bench research) and leads to knowledge obtained from human trials.
 Looking at an array of different clinical studies both about the ECB system itself and the role that it, and the use of medical cannabinoids, could have in treating PTSD.
 A brief history of this research can be found below.

-Brief history of advances in research on the use of CBD in PTSD, Bitencourt & Takahashi, 2018
+A brief history of advances in research on the use of CBD Oil for PTSD, Bitencourt & Takahashi, 2018

 The past studies suggest that CBD may offer a therapeutic benefit for disorders related to inappropriate responses to traumatic memories or experiences.
 The discovered effects of CBD on the different stages of aversive memory processing make it a potential candidate to treat PTSD alongside psychological therapy.
 It was also found to have fewer adverse side-effects than other treatment options.